Croft and Vilas star as Lancashire top T20 group

 But Lightning checked their progress by taking three wickets for six runs at the three-quarter stage of the innings, before captain Dan Christian steadied the ship with 30 from 14 balls to guide the Outlaws to 179-7.

-Derbyshire moved into fourth and level on points with Birmingham Bears after wrapping-up a seven-wicket victory at Edgbaston.
+Derbyshire moved into fourth, level on points with Birmingham Bears, after wrapping-up a seven-wicket victory at Edgbaston.

 Opener Shan Masood's calm batting performance saw him end unbeaten on 45, with his steady stand complemented by the explosive Wayne Madsen, who took on the run-scoring responsibility, hitting five fours and three sixes in his 55.